opiy-org/asterisk-ari-php/CONTRIBUTING.md

 - Bridges Client -> createWithId returns a 200 OK when a bridge with the given ID already exists and is updated through this request.
 We need to handle this!

+[Testing]
+- We expect the JSONs to look like the mocked ones.
+Including Lists ob Objects.
+But do they really look like this?
+Prove it!